 There is an ancient shamanic expression about two wolves that reside within us.
 One of the wolves is a mellow, friendly wolf, and the other is an angry, pedantic wolf.
 The wolves fight a lot.
 The wolf that wins is the one you feed the most.
 And that is the wolf that is reflected in your nature.

 Mitra and Varuna are like the two hungry wolves.
 Aryaman is the dharma that feeds them, the part of the ego that makes conscious decisions.
 Ancient wisdom – and you know yourself deep within – tells us to do the right thing.

 But there are also times when we have to feed the shadow self.
 As the psychoanalyst, Carl Jung pointed out, if you are not aware of the dark side of your nature, it can be dangerous for the psyche.

 In The Republic, Plato used the allegory of the shadow on the cave wall to reflect his knowledge of the unseen darkness that lies within us.
 After a lengthy dialogue, Socrates concludes:

 “The process, I said, is not the turning over of an oyster-shell, but the turning round of a soul passing from a day which is little better than night to the true day of being, that is, the ascent from below, which we affirm to be true philosophy?”

 In Hindu mythology, Aryaman is represented as a dutiful god that controls time and judges the whims of Mitra (the light of day) and Varuna (the dark of night) impartially.
-The god are our opposing wolves of the sub-conscious mind that “ascend from below.”
+The god is our opposing wolves of the subconscious mind that “ascend from below.”